YijingLiu1/Doodos/README.md

 ### UI - Yijing Liu

-Deployed UI Link (Might take a while for data from database to load): https://doodos-ui.herokuapp.com/
+Deployed App/UI Link (Might take a while for data from database to load): https://doodos-ui.herokuapp.com/

 UI structure designed based on the textbook sourcecode along with other tools including:
 * __"react-Dropzone"__, __"superagent"__ are used in "PostAddNavItem" component for uploading artworks of the post.